 The new SQL Server also looks to address another developer need: the desire to use Visual Studio to develop applications.
 SQL Server Data Tools (SSDT) is a development tool set that’s free for download.
 With SSDT, you can do it all — build SQL Server relational databases, Microsoft Azure SQL databases, Integration Services packages, Analysis Services data models and Reporting Services reports.
 The real benefit is that it can all be done in the familiar user experience of Visual Studio.

 Fans of Power BI will also be pleased.
 Power BI platforms integrate easily with SQL Server 2016.
 Upload desktop files directly to SQL Server via the desktop Reporting Services portal, connect the Power BI mobile app to a Report Server and leverage the full range of the Power BI dashboard.

-SQL Server 2016 is making it easier than ever to put meaning into your data by enabling safe access to users — along with rich visuals and powerful sharing capabilities.
+SQL Server 2016 is making it easier than ever to turn data into business intelligence by enabling safe access to users — along with rich visuals and powerful sharing capabilities.
 Imagine what your team can achieve once it can tie all of your organization’s data together to generate actionable insights.

 1 Olavsrud, T. (2016, May 24).
 Big Data and Analytics Spending to Hit $187 Billion.
 Cio.com.